 The vanity is integrated with a waterproof toilet paper dispenser on the side and flushmounted hand towel bar in the front.
-You will also find a towel bar mounted on the wall above the toilet.

 For added convenience, we have installed an additional water pump switch in the bathroom on the front of the vanity.
 You will need to turn this switch on when using the water in the bathroom from your freshwater tank.